aidenaslam/Customer-Segmentation-Supermarket/README.md

-# Customer Segmentation of Supermarket Purchases
+# An implementation of a basic retrieval-based chatbot